alteryx/featuretools/docs/source/usage_tips/scaling.rst

 Use Spark or Dask to distribute computation
 ---------------------------------------------
 If the data is so big that loading in chunks isn't an option, we can distribute the data and parallelize the computation using frameworks like `Spark <https://spark.apache.org/docs/latest/api/python/index.html>`_ or `Dask <http://dask.pydata.org/en/latest/>`_.
-Both of these systems support a dataframe interface that can easily be used to partition data as need.
+Both of these systems support a dataframe interface that can easily be used to partition data as needed.
 Because Featuretools is a python library, it is easy to integrate.

 Feature Labs